Our work and mission

 The Globe editorial board deliberates and takes positions on matters of policy in the public interest, holds leaders and institutions accountable for meeting high standards, and clarifies current events for the public.
 The board is a group of writers and editors on the Opinion team who conduct their own research and meet regularly to deliberate on the Globe's editorial viewpoint.
 The board meets often with policy makers, advocates, community members, political and business leaders, and academic experts to inform its positions.
 Editorials represent the views of the Boston Globe Editorial Board and the Globe as an institution.

 The Globe editorial board is led by the editorial page editor and deputy editor Alan Wirzbicki.

 The Globe also makes candidate endorsements during elections.
 Editorial writers, columnists, and editors conduct interviews with candidates and vet their policy proposals and backgrounds.

 How and why does the Globe endorse presidential candidates

-A Q&A with editorial page editor Bina Venkatarman
+A Q&A with former editorial page editor Bina Venkatarman

 The Globe editorial board endorses political candidates and ballot questions in local, state, and national primaries and elections on a selective basis.
 When determining whether to endorse a candidate or a position, we weigh the potential we have to clarify issues for readers and voters, the closeness of the contest, and the importance to residents of the region.
 Because of time constraints, we cannot endorse in all worthy races, so we also make determinations based upon what we know is essential to our readers and what reflects our areas of expertise as a board.